Khronos Vulkan

 By design, minimal error checking is done inside a Vulkan driver to avoid API overhead.
 Applications have full control and responsibility for correct operation.
 Any errors in how Vulkan is used can result in a crash.
 The Khronos Validation layer VK_LAYER_KHRONOS_validation can be enabled to assist development by enabling developers to verify their applications' correct use of the Vulkan API.

-Vulkan API Capture and Replay with GFXReconstruct
+Vulkan API Capture and Replay with GFXReconstruct (not available for ARM64 SDK)

 The GFXReconstruct project provides tools for the capture and replay of Vulkan API calls.
 The VK_LAYER_LUNARG_gfxreconstruct layer allows recording to a file the graphics commands executed by a Vulkan application that may later be replayed with gfxrecon-replay to reconstruct the graphics-specific behavior of the captured application.